Soft tissue

 • Mucoid matrix is rich in hyaluronic acid that may form large mucoid pools (so called pulmonary edema pattern)

-• Rarely metaplastic cartilage or bone can be seen
+• Metaplastic cartilage or bone can rarely be seen

 • Typically there is no significant mitotic activity

-• Hypercellular solid sheets of back to back cells with round cell or primitive cytomorphology in greater than 5% of the sampled tumor
+• Hypercellular solid sheets of back to back cells with round cell or primitive cytomorphology in > 5% of the sampled tumor

 • Cells can have a small amount of hypereosinophilic cytoplasm, a finding of no clinical significance but of significant diagnostic confusion, especially in a limited sample

-• Round cell features of high grade tumors are so cellular you can typically "walk" across nuclei in a high power field without "stepping" in matrix
+• High grade tumors are so cellular that you can typically walk across nuclei in a high power field without stepping in matrix

 • When in doubt, especially in a small sample, pursue molecular testing (typically fluorescent in situ hybridization) for FUS gene rearrangement